 Input Rendering.
 For every unit of distance between the vergence and the object plane, a retinal disparity of 2 px was introduced.
 This results in a 2 px shift between the left and right eye input.
-For example, if the object plane lies in front of the vergence plane, the left eye's field of view was shifted one pixel to the left and the right eye's field of view was shifted one pixel to the left and the brain operates in units of disparity on the retina and not in units of physical distance between vergence and object plane.
+For example, if the object plane lies in front of the vergence plane, the left eye's field of view was shifted one pixel to the left and the right eye's field of view was shifted one pixel to the right (see Main text, Fig. 3).
+Here, we implicitly assumed that the brain operates in units of disparity on the retina and not in units of physical distance between vergence and object plane.
 This justifies our crude approximation of a linear relationship between plane distance and disparity that only holds for small vergence errors.